[ aws . cognito-idp ]

 Note

-The ARN of an Identity and Access Management role that authorizes Amazon Cognito to publish events to Amazon Pinpoint analytics.ExternalId -> (string)
+The ARN of an Identity and Access Management role that has the permissions required for Amazon Cognito to publish events to Amazon Pinpoint analytics.ExternalId -> (string)

 IfUserDataShared